 Griffith has also launched an app that can be used by participants in research projects such as its ENHANCE project, which is studying the effectiveness of managing headaches using a combination of cognitive behavioural therapy (CBT) and a new approach called learning to cope with triggers (LCT).

 The Griffith research team, led by Paul Martin of the Behavioural Basis of Health program, aims to help headache sufferers to become desensitised to triggers such as food, noise and stress or to build up a tolerance to them.

-In partnership with Wexpert Technologies, Professor Martin's team has developed an electronic headache diary that can be used by participants in the study in order to record daily ratings of head pain.
+Professor Martin's team has developed an electronic headache diary that can be used by participants in the study in order to record daily ratings of head pain.